 Water plants in well.
 Prevent weed pests and keep moderately moist.
 Provide a tree stake during the first two years so the central leader stays straight and strong.

 Young plants will need some pruning guidance initially to develop strong branches.
 Train the tree to an open vase-like shape.

 Water approximately three times per week in the summer.
 Feed the tree in spring at bud break with a balanced fertilizer.

 Watch for pests and disease.
 Probably the most common diseases are fungal and can be prevented by early application of fungicide.
 In some areas, various animals can pose a danger to the trunk.
 Use caging around the tree for the first few years if you have those types of problems.

-With minimal care, you will be harvesting Red Baron peaches in just 3 to 5 years and for years after.
+With minimal care, you will be harvesting Red Baron peaches in just three to five years and for years after.